-One of the few catches with high-yield savings accounts is that the rate can change in response to current market conditions.
+One of the few catches with high-yield savings accounts is that rates can change in response to current market conditions.
 When rates are falling, payouts can seem not as attractive.

-Although perhaps not as exciting as potential stock market returns, high-yield savings accounts are very liquid investments, meaning it’s easy to access without penalty if you need it quickly.
-That makes stashing your emergency fund — something you better have if you’re really looking to limit your financial risk — a pretty decent investment under the circumstances.
+Although perhaps not as exciting as potential stock market returns, high-yield savings accounts are very liquid investments, meaning it’s easy to access your money without penalty if you need it quickly.
+That makes stashing your emergency fund — something you better have if you’re really looking to limit your financial risk — a pretty decent investment.

-Bottom Line: Federal Deposit Insurance Corp. insurance means your money is 100% safe.
+Bottom Line: FDIC insurance means your money is 100% safe.
 It’s easy to get a hold of in a pinch, and rates are well above the national average savings account rate.

 Best For: Stashing your emergency fund; investors looking for options without any risks

 Certificates of deposit are almost identical to savings accounts.
 Most are FDIC insured and so there’s zero risk involved.
 However, they are still liquid.

 With a CD, you accept a time horizon when you invest — usually anywhere from one month to up to 10 years.
 Although a few CDs allow you to withdraw the money early without consequence, you generally must pay a penalty if you access your cash before the CD term ends.
 On the one hand, that makes CDs much less valuable for your emergency fund or savings.